 Normal Bowel Movements

 Bowel movements, often called “going to the bathroom” or “having a bowel movement,” are a normal part of daily life.
-However, in terminally ill patients, especially during the final months, bowel movements may change due to numerous factors, such as reduced food and liquid intake, , and overall physical decline.
+However, in terminally ill patients, especially during the final months, bowel movements may change due to numerous factors, such as reduced food and liquid intake, medication , and overall physical decline.
 It’s important to remember that everyone’s experience is unique, and there is no strict “normal” frequency for bowel movements in this context.

 Frequency of Bowel Movements